 In Constanta we visited an excavation of a Roman market from the third century, lots of big round-bottomed jugs

 (amphorae) Roman architectural flourishes, and an elaborate mosaic floor.
 It blows my mind to think I’m looking at relics created by ancients, but I have to admit that I missed most of what our guide said.
-My brain is so punch-drunk from 3 weeks of nonstop wonders, it takes an electrifying narrative to hold my IMG_4701attention.
+My brain is so punch-drunk from 3 weeks of nonstop wonders, it takes an electrifying narrative to hold my attention.

 The museum down the street displayed lots of delicate glass bottles used for cosmetics.
 Makeup was critical in the Roman women’s effort to compete with the beautiful Dacian locals.
 One woman was buried with enough gold jewelry to dent the national debt, a coin to pay the celestial boatman, and her makeup.
 There were also a few bottles with spouts at the bottom for feeding babies.
 I hate to think how hard it must have been to get a baby to take a glass nipple.